Chart Color Schemes

 South Brisbane features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-South Brisbane's dwelling structure, as per the latest Census, consisted of 4.4% houses and 95.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Brisbane metro's 12.9% houses and 87.2% other dwellings.
+South Brisbane's dwelling structures, as per the latest Census, consisted of 4.4% houses and 95.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 12.9% houses and 87.2% other dwellings.
 Home ownership in South Brisbane was at 13.2%, with mortgaged dwellings at 14.9% and rented ones at 71.9%.
-The median monthly mortgage repayment in the area was $1,950, below Brisbane metro's average of $2,000.
-Median weekly rent in South Brisbane was $470, compared to Brisbane metro's $440.
-Nationally, South Brisbane's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $1,950, below the Brisbane metro average of $2,000.
+The median weekly rent figure was $470, compared to Brisbane metro's $440.
+Nationally, South Brisbane's mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing